 With all the drinking, eating and talking New Year's Eve involves, it can be nigh on impossible to keep lipstick looking perfectly precise.
-Instead, make a look out of the inevitable imperfections by applying your favourite high-impact dark red lipstick and then smudging along lip line using a cotton bud.
+Instead, make a look out of the inevitable imperfections by applying your favorite high-impact dark red lipstick and then smudging along lip line using a cotton bud.

 Want to keep your makeup look simple, but still elevate it from the everyday?
 Try re-creating the look from MSGM by loading up your lashes with numerous layers of mascara.
 Then use tweezers to gently pinch lashes together to create this spidery effect.
 Lumps will make it look more like a makeup mistake, so keep a brow comb close at hand to comb through any massive lumps as you go.
 If you want even thicker lashes without using falsies, grab some talc or loose eye shadow pigment (in black or brown, if you have it) and dust it onto your lashes in between coats.

 When it comes to party makeup, it's our default to reach for smoky metallics and wishy-washy neutral shades, but there's definitely some punch to be found in a swipe of pastel shadow, as proven by the look at Mary Katrantzou.
 Try dampening a white eye shadow (you must have one white shade in one of those palettes you've been hoarding) and using a flat brush to swipe it under the brow bone.
-This acts as a sort of blank canvas and will intensify the colour payoff of whatever pastel tone you choose to apply on top.
+This acts as a sort of blank canvas and will intensify the color payoff of whatever pastel tone you choose to apply on top.

-Adding a super-shiny lacquer to a classic red lip will automatically make a red lip feels more party-appropriate—all it takes is a layer of clear gloss on top of your favourite red lipstick.
+Adding a super-shiny lacquer to a classic red lip will automatically make a red lip feels more party-appropriate—all it takes is a layer of clear gloss on top of your favorite red lipstick.
 If you can't find a tube lying around, try mixing lipstick with a little Vaseline to give it extra shine.
-Keeping the eyes bare will ensure the look feels really modern.
+Keeping the eyes bare will ensure the look feels modern.